raghav-nayak/husseinNasser_websockets/README.md

  This notes and examples are from Hussein Nasser's Websocket course. link: https://www.youtube.com/watch?v=XgFzHXOk8IQ

+### WebSocket is a bidirectional communication protocol between client and server over the web.

 **Chapters**
 1. What is HTTP?
 2. What is a Web Server?